about / archives / contact / subscribe / twitter

 The Dallas Morning News is a daily newspaper in Dallas, Texas.
 It is the flagship publication of the A.H.
 Belo Corp.

 In early 2011, it became one of the first large metro newspapers in what was expected to be a larger wave to go behind a paywall, a move that Morning News publisher Jim Moroney acknowledged carried “big risk.”
-Sunday delivery and digital access start at $3.69 per week, which includes access through dedicated iPhone and iPad applications.
-In 2013, it announced plans to shift to a metered pay plan later that year.
+Sunday delivery and digital access started at $3.69 per week, which included access through dedicated iPhone and iPad applications.

 The Morning News had a daily print circulation of about 200,000 as of 2012, and about 400,000 with digital subscriptions and branded editions included.